-Want to lose weight or get fit in 2020?
-Millions of people will have that as their main New Year’s Resolution.
+Want to lose weight or get fit?
+A depressing number of people found they were eating and drinking more in 2020 because of the lockdowns.
+So millions of people will have this as their main New Year’s Resolution for 2021.

 Walk your way to fitness